xhyccc/EABench/design_spec.md

 * AGENT\_SESSION\_TOKEN: A mock token if the agent needs to call external mock APIs.

 This approach allows the agent to use tools that require identity (e.g., "get\_my\_profile") without needing an actual identity provider (IdP).
 The tools simply read the environment variables to determine *who* is asking.17

+#### **3.3.1 Diversity and Realism**

+To ensure robust evaluation, the platform enforces diversity in the generation of synthetic users.
+Rather than relying on generic names (e.g., "John Doe"), the system programmatically generates users with diverse cultural backgrounds and distinct names to prevent collision and bias.
+This ensures that the agent is tested against a realistic representation of a global user base.

 ## ---